Wireless for Machine Learning: Summary

-\subsection{Summary}
+\section{Summary}

 \ac{DML} methods overcome some challenges from traditional \ac{ML} methods, and similarly, \ac{FL} methods overcome some challenges from \ac{DML} methods.
-Recently, \ac{FL} has been investigated due to its robustness to a massive number of users, privacy-preserving properties, and both statistical and device heterogeneity.
-In the following sections, we discuss several challenges that \ac{DML} and \ac{FL} still need to overcome when applied to wireless for \ac{ML}.
+Recently, \ac{FL} has been investigated due to its robustness to a massive number of users participation, privacy-enhancing properties, and both statistical and device heterogeneity.
+However, there are still several challenges that \ac{DML} and \ac{FL} still need to overcome when applied to Wireless for \ac{ML}.